cutlasses/GloopResources/README.md

 - the CVs show the full range from 0..100, try giving them a slow lfo from -5v to +5v
 - audio pass through - output waves match input waves in volume

 If any of these tests fail, check your soldering and try again.
-If they still fail, contact Thonk support.
+If they still fail, contact Thonk support@thonk.co.uk.

 The code for this test is here https://github.com/cutlasses/GloopTest, it should also give a good starting point for writing your own replacement firmware for Gloop as it exposes a the hardware pin configuration.